onagre-launcher/onagre/README.md

 I built onagre for my main setup (sway/i3) as an alternative to [wofi](https://hg.sr.ht/~scoopta/wofi) so it's worth mentioning there are a few differences :

 - Window transparency.
-- Rounded corner (even on sway).
+- Rounded corners (even on sway).
 - Several default plugins (thanks to pop-launcher)
-- Change mode with prefix not rofi link modi.
+- Change mode with prefix not rofi like modi.
-- Build with rust and iced.
-  Hopefully the choice of a higher level language (compared to C) and a GUI framework will allow onboarding new contributors easily, without sacrificing too much performance.

 ## Install